Services / Building Surveys

 When you apply for a mortgage, the mortgage lender will carry out a valuation to ensure the property is worth roughly what you're planning to pay for it.
 A mortgage valuation is sometimes described as a 'valuation survey', but this title is misleading.
 A mortgage valuation is nowhere near comprehensive enough to take the place of a proper house survey, so you should always commission your own independent survey once you've had an offer accepted.

-How long does a Building Survey take?
+How long does a Residential Survey take?

-When will I get my Building Survey Report?
+When will I get my Report?

-This depends on the complexity of the report, however, generally we would expect to get your Building Survey Report back to you within seven days from the date of the inspection.
+This depends on the complexity of the report, however, generally we would expect to get your Survey Report back to you within seven days from the date of the inspection.